hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateHotproductDownloadRequest.md

 2. **`getapiname` Test:** Added a test to verify the `getapiname` method directly returns the expected string.

-3. **Attribute Setting Tests:**  Crucially, the code now includes example tests demonstrating how to set attributes within the `AliexpressAffiliateHotproductDownloadRequest` class.
+3. **Attribute Setting Tests:**  Crucially, the code now includes example tests demonStarting how to set attributes within the `AliexpressAffiliateHotproductDownloadRequest` class.
 This is important for ensuring the attributes can be modified and retrieved as expected.
 Add similar tests for other attributes like `category_id`, `country`, etc.

 4. **Error Handling:** The code now includes `pytest.raises` to test for appropriate error handling, which was missing in the original example.
 This is a **critical** part of comprehensive testing.

-5. **Edge Cases (Example):**  A placeholder `test_AliexpressAffiliateHotproductDownloadRequest_init_invalid_port` demonstrates how to test for edge cases.
+5. **Edge Cases (Example):**  A placeholder `test_AliexpressAffiliateHotproductDownloadRequest_init_invalid_port` demonStartes how to test for edge cases.
 You'll need similar tests for other attributes and edge cases (e.g., `category_id` as a string, etc.).

 6. **Clear and Descriptive Names:** Test function names are more informative (e.g., `test_AliexpressAffiliateHotproductDownloadRequest_init_valid`).